philiplackmaker/portfolio-2018/src/pages/blog/15-08-2018/index.md

 ```

 <br><br>
-In this part of the query, I am pulling `cover_image` from my markdown for the about page. (_Example of the Markdown_ `cover_image: "phil-3.jpg"`).This is just an image file I have declared in the markdown.
+In this part of the query, I am pulling `cover_image` from my markdown for the about page. (_Example of the Markdown_ `cover_image: "phil-3.jpg"`).This is an image file that I have declared in the markdown with the actual image asset stored in the same folder.
 The next part I am asking the query to use a plugin to run some tasks on that query.
 I want to scale the image for breakpoints and also place a colour overlay over the image.
 To do this I want to expose several image processing GraphQL functions built on the Sharp image processing library using the plugin `gatasby-transformer-sharp`.
-Firstly `Fluid` function which means my image will be resized for breakpoints and within that I run ‘duotone’ which will then apply colouring overlay to the image.
+Firstly `Fluid` function which means my image will be resized for different breakpoints and on top of the image I run ‘duotone’ which will apply colouring overlay.
 If you want to learn more about `gatasby-transformer-sharp` [read this](https://image-processing.gatsbyjs.org/)
 <br><br>
 **Final result!** The image is now scaled to my different breakpoints and is also coloured.
 <br><br>